BrentLab/Dual_Threshold_Optimization/README.md

 I recommend profiling with [hyperfine](https://github.com/sharkdp/hyperfine) for runtime and [heaptrack](https://github.com/KDE/heaptrack) for memory.
 The results of profiling on the test data are in the `/profiling` subdirectory.
-Use the `release-debug` profile to build an executable for performance profiling.
+Use the `--profile release-debug` profile to build an executable for performance profiling.

 ### Pre-commit and CI

-Pre-commit is set up to run `cargo fmt` and `clippy` when you commit changes.
+[Pre-commit](https://pre-commit.com/#install) is set up to run `cargo fmt` and `clippy` when you commit changes.
+After pulling the repo, `cd` in and run `pre-commit install`.
 There is also github actions CI set up to run the test suite, the linters (`fmt` and `clippy`), and on pulls to `main`, to create a release.
 In order for the release workflow to succeed, the version in `Cargo.toml` must not be the same as the current state of `main`.
 The release CI will build the binaries and add them to the release.
 You are responsible for updating the release notes after the workflow completes.

 ## Algorithmic details